Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: The Sequential-NIAH Benchmark

-Synthetic needles refers to the synthesis of question-answer pairs using specific generation templates by combining subjects, event times, and event content.
-The question is usually posed about events that occur within a certain time period for a predefined fake subject, and the answer items are the synthesized events related to the fake subject listed in chronological order.
-This method can generate an unlimited number of qualified chronological question-answer pairs.
+Synthetic-temporal order needles refers to the synthesis of question-answer pairs using specific generation templates by combining subjects, event times, and event content.
+The question is usually posed about events that occur within a certain time period for a predefined fake subject, and the answer items are the synthetic events related to the fake subject listed in temporal order.
+In theory, this method can generate an unlimited number of qualified chronological question-answer pairs.
 We ensure the complexity of the task by designing various question templates and needle templates.
-It is important to note that the number of needles corresponding to a question can be set manually, and we randomly select the number of needles from 3 to 15.
+The number of needles corresponding to a question can be set manually, and we randomly select the number of needles from 3 to 15.